 Complete a thorough rewrite of your book

 Get feedback from a professional agent on your manuscript

 About this course:

-Deadline for application is Sept.
-9, 2019 at 9 am (PST) and there is a $10 non-refundable application fee.
+Deadline for application is August 30, 2021, 9am PT.
 Restricted course; approval needed to enroll.
 Not eligible for any discounts.
 Enrollment limited to eight students.
 Visitors not permitted.
-No refund after enrolling.
+No refund after enrollment.

 Submission Guidelines for Master Class in Novel Writing

 Please submit the following materials (Word Document or PDF only).
 The first document must contain: a one-page personal statement that includes your writing background, previous creative writing courses taken; a two-page synopsis of your work-in-progress; and an excerpt of one complete scene you feel is one of the best and accurately reflects your work-in-progress (no longer than 12 pages).
 In a separate document, you must also submit the full, completed first draft of your novel manuscript.

 Note: Participants in this master class work only on the project submitted for admission.
 No exceptions.
 Each page should be numbered, typed in 12-point Times New Roman font, and double spaced with 1-inch margins.